-Illuminated River Foundation has announced a Community Fund to support local groups in delivering publicly accessible activities that engage with the first phase of Illuminated River (London, Cannon St, Southwark and Millennium Bridges) and encourage more people to enjoy the Thames, its bridges and riverside surroundings at night.
+Illuminated River Foundation has launched a Community Fund to support local groups in delivering publicly accessible activities that engage with the Illuminated River bridges (from London to Lambeth bridge) and encourage more people to enjoy the Thames, its bridges and riverside surroundings at night.

-The announcement follows the July 17th illumination of four Thames bridges – London, Cannon Street, Southwark and Millennium – which were transformed with the launch of the first phase of the Illuminated River project.
-The 10-year artwork, by internationally acclaimed American artist Leo Villareal and British architects Lifschutz Davidson Sandilands, will be seen more than 60 million times a year by Londoners and visitors to the capital.
-Illuminated River will eventually see up to 15 bridges lit along the Thames, making it the longest public art commission in the world.
+The 10-year artwork, by internationally acclaimed American artist Leo Villareal and British architects Lifschutz Davidson Sandilands, will be seen more than 90 million times a year by Londoners and visitors to the capital.
+Once complete, at 3.2 miles in length, it will be the longest public art commission in the world.

 From the earliest stages of the project, the Illuminated River Foundation has engaged communities local to the river to understand people’s existing relationships with the bridges, explore how the project might benefit them, and ensure that any potential impacts are mitigated.
 The Foundation has engaged many stakeholders, community groups and residents through public events on and around the river and created a programme of public engagement.

-As part of this, our Community Fund invites organisations and community groups to help ensure the artwork’s impact is translated into meaningful public engagement by supporting community-initiated projects, events and activities that relate to the project and are local to the first four bridges, in the boroughs of Southwark and the City of London.
+As part of this, our Community Fund invites organisations and community groups to help ensure the artwork’s impact is translated into meaningful public engagement by supporting community-initiated projects, events and activities that relate to the project and are local to the nine Illuminated River bridges, in the boroughs of Southwark, the City of London, Westminster and Lambeth.

 Sarah Gaventa, Director of the Illuminated River Foundation, said: ‘In launching the Community Fund we are particularly keen to hear about projects which engage with Illuminated River, delve into the history of the bridges and their local areas, and will enable local residents to access the river and its banks’.